Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 4890 2GB should be a small bit faster than the Radeon RX 460 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 4890 2GB is 11% faster than the Radeon RX 460 overall, due to its greater data rate. (explain)

-Texel RateThe Radeon RX 460 will be much (more or less 53%) faster with regards to AF than the Radeon HD 4890 2GB. (explain)
+Texel RateThe Radeon RX 460 should be quite a bit (about 53%) faster with regards to AF than the Radeon HD 4890 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison